CobaltBSD/neosurf/README.md

 $ sudo make install
 ```

-At build-time, NeoSurf requires Python3, CMake, GNU make (or another CMake-compatible build utility), and a POSIX-compliant shell.
+At build-time, NeoSurf requires the following programs:
+* python3
+* cmake
+* any CMake-compatible build utility (typically GNU make)
+* a POSIX-compliant shell
+* gperf
+* flex
+* bison or byacc
+* pkg-config or pkgconf

 At runtime and build-time, the following libraries and their development headers are required:
-* libjpeg-turbo (or mozjpeg)
-* libpng
 * libcurl
 * OpenSSL or LibreSSL (libcrypto, libssl)
-* libwebp
 * libpsl
-* gperf
 * libxml2
-* flex
-* bison or byacc
-* pkg-config or pkgconf
+* libjpeg, libjpeg-turbo or mozjpeg (optional)
+* libpng (optional)
+* libwebp (optional)
 * cairo (Visurf and Gtk only)
 * pango (Visurf and Gtk only)
 * wayland (Visurf only)